cockroachdb/docs/cockroachcloud/network-authorization.md

 1. Use the CockroachCloud Console to [create your CockroachCloud cluster](https://www.cockroachlabs.com/docs/cockroachcloud/stable/cockroachcloud-create-your-cluster.html) on AWS in the same region as your application.
 1. Navigate to the **Networking** page.
 1. Select the **PrivateLink** tab.
-1.Click **Set up a PrivateLink connection** to open the connection modal.
+1. Click **Set up a PrivateLink connection** to open the connection modal.

 ### Create an AWS endpoint